soujanyasreenath/SA/README.md

 	make
 	sudo make install

+# Accessing :

-# Access using http-server (you can install it using "npm install http-server"), since opening html documents directly on the browser will cause this error : "AngularJS Error: Cross origin requests are only supported for protocol schemes: http, data, chrome-extension, https"
+- Access using http-server (you can install it using "npm install http-server"), since opening html documents directly on the browser will cause this error : "AngularJS Error: Cross origin requests are only supported for protocol schemes: http, data, chrome-extension, https"

+# Basic functionalities covered :

-# click continue shopping for modal dialog to open and add product to bag.
+ - click continue shopping for modal dialog to open and add product to bag.

-# Click edit to edit each product
+ - click edit to edit each product

-# Click remove to remove item from cart
+ - click remove to remove item from cart